capactio/website/docs/example/mattermost-installation.md

 * [Capact CLI](../cli/getting-started.mdx) installed.
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.
 * Cluster with Capact installation.
 See the [installation tutorial](../installation/local.mdx).
+* Helm Storage installed and configured.
+See the [installation and usage](../feature/storage-backends/helm.mdx) instructions.
 * For the scenario with Cloud SQL, access to Google Cloud Platform.

 ### Install all Mattermost components in a Kubernetes cluster